Employee satisfaction leads to employee advocacy

-How do you promote respect and honor in your organization and then share that story when talking about your brand?
+How do you promote respect and honor in your organization so that your employees will share that story when talking about your brand?
 Here are some tactics to help create that kind of employee advocacy.

-Treat your employees the way they want to be treated.
+Treat your employees the way they want to be treated

 Find out what behaviors people consider respectful with an informal or formal employee survey.
 Then, create a focus group or ask your HR team to hammer out a written policy describing on-the-job behaviors that demonstrate respect and disrespect.
-Need ideas?
-The University of Virginia and the Law Society of Alberta share their respect policies online.
 If you’re having trouble crafting a policy, a corporate attorney can likely help.

-Some argue that a respectful workplace starts with hiring respectful people.
+Some argue that a respectful workplace starts with hiring the right people.
 Peter Matthies, founder of the Conscious Business Institute (CBI) in Santa Barbara, California, which helps organizations become more effective, inspiring and sustainable, says his organization hires primarily on values.

 “I don’t mean the ones someone comes up with and sticks on the walls of the lobby,” he quips.
 “I mean the rules of the game — how we want to interact with each other, how we play together.
 We define those and hire to those rules of the game.”

-Expose new hires to people who live your corporate values.
+Expose new hires to people who live your corporate values

-Onboarding offers another opportunity to highlight your organization’s commitment to respect and honor employees.
-Business automation software developer Ontraport puts new hires through a two week class that includes meeting the company’s “Value Award Winners” — folks who best exemplify the company values.
+Onboarding offers another opportunity to highlight your organization’s commitment to respect and honor employees — and promote employee advocacy.
+Business automation software developer Ontraport puts new hires through a two-week class that includes meeting the company’s “Value Award Winners” — folks who best exemplify the company values.

 “It’s a good way to have our values be tangible and easily understandable and not just aspirational or cheesy,” says Talent Acquisition and Development Manager Sara Hetyonk.
 “It’s also a great way for new hires to meet people who have been here for three or four years and for them to get immediate interaction with the team.”

-A policy that calls for respect and honor won’t change employee behavior.
-A survey of 8,000 employees by ProActive Resolutions.
+A policy that calls for respect and honor alone won’t change employee behavior, according to a survey of 8,000 employees by ProActive Resolutions.
 More specifically, the survey found that:

-- 69% of respondents know about their organization’s respectful workplace policies.
+- Sixty-nine percent of respondents know about their organization’s respectful workplace policies.

-- 58% said their employer didn’t provide training about how to respond to disrespect.
+- Fifty-eight percent said their employer didn’t provide training about how to respond to disrespect.

-- 32% were aware of two to five instances of disrespectful behavior at work.
+- Thirty-two percent were aware of two to five instances of disrespectful behavior at work.

 Sending a few people to mediation and facilitated discussion training ensures you have in-house folks who can provide supportive resources to address disrespect in a constructive way.
 “That exists in even smaller organizations,” Moore says.

-Even small gestures can be meaningful.
+Even small gestures can be meaningful and create employee advocacy.
 Print notecards with one side blank and the other featuring the company brand and mission.
 Ask managers and co-workers to use the notecards to write handwritten thank-you’s and words of praise to share with people they respect.

 Even these sort of small gestures will go a long way to establish a workplace of respect — and a culture of fairness and equity.